 - good, broken-in hiking shoes – preferably with ankle support.

 - travel sheet as a hygienic layer in between your (rental) sleeping bag.

 - 4 liters of water per person, snacks

 - toilet paper, wet wipes, and perhaps a sarong to serve as a curtain (no facilities around, and not many trees either)

 - a small bottle of vodka to keep warm 🙂

 - Make sure that your toenails are cut short enough, the shoes you hike in are long enough for your feet, and that they are laced tightly enough to keep your foot from slipping forward in the shoe.
 During the downhill hike, your toes will most likely get jammed against the inside of your shoe, causing a bruise under the nail.
 And it takes ages for the bruises to disappear, I tell you.

-- Don't try to keep up with the fittest hikers of the group, walk at your own tempo and maintain a steady speed.
+- Don’t try to keep up with the fittest hikers in the group, walk at your own tempo and maintain a steady speed.

 - Please, leave nothing but footprints.
 It is so sad to see so many plastic bottles and other trash all around this amazing place.
 In my humble opinion, the tour companies could support the environment and locals by simply offering the porters a little extra work on the way down.
 But it seems neither the government nor the tour companies take any action to save nature.